 - You may also need a guarantor in some conditions, especially if you are renting a property for the short term.

 How To Live in Algarve as a Foreigner: Residence Permits and Entry Visas

 Living in Algarve as an EU Citizen

 If you’re an EU citizen, you’re required to apply for a registration certificate to stay in Algarve, Portugal for more than three months.
 Individuals can apply for this certificate at the local council 30 days after their three months of entry into the country.
 The cost of acquiring this certificate is €15 for adults and €7.5 for children.
 And the registration certificate is valid for up to five years.
 Family members of EU citizens who don’t possess European nationality need to apply for a residence card to live in Algarve for more than three months.

 If you’re from a non-EU country and plan to live in Algarve, you will need to apply for a Portuguese residency visa before your arrival.
 You’ll also need to apply for a residence permit once your visa expires.

 If you’re planning to live in Algarve for more than 90 days, you’re going to need a residence permit.
 The process is usually very easy and can be arranged quickly.

-The Portugal Golden Visa refers to a residence visa that is issued to non-EU citizens who invest in Portugal via property acquisition, fund investment, capital transfer, donation or company set up.
+The Portugal Golden Visa refers to a residence visa that is issued to non-EU citizens who invest in Portugal via property acquisition, fund investment, capital transfer, donation, or company setup.
 This program is highly favored by expats as it offers a fast route to permanent residence.
-If you’re planning to live in Algarve for a long term and don’t want to deal with too much bureaucracy, Portugal Golden Visa might be the ideal solution for you.
+If you’re planning to live in Algarve for the long term and don’t want to deal with too much bureaucracy, Portugal Golden Visa might be the ideal solution for you.